paulrobello/parllama/README.md

 ## What's new

 ### v0.3.5
+* Added option to save chat input history and set its length

+### v0.3.5
 * Added first time launch welcome
 * Added Options tab which exposes more options than are available via command line switches
 * Added option to auto check for new versions